ArseniBarsegyan/TestDoc/README.md

 ## Workflow:
 **Add new screen in app**

+- Create new ViewModel in AssigmentManagerMobile.Core/ViewModels folder
+- Your view model should extend BaseViewModel.
+- If you're going to use navigation data, extend BaseViewModel<TNavigationData>.
-- Create new ViewModel in AssigmentManagerMobile.Core/ViewModels folder and extend BaseViewModel.
-All required services should be injected into constructor.
+- All required services should be injected into view model's constructor.
 - Register view model in DI pipeline in Startup class, ConfigureServices() method.

 Android:
 - Create new fragment in AssigmentManagerMobile.Droid/Fragments and extend BaseFragment.
+- Your fragment should extend BaseFragment<TViewModel>.
 - Fragment name should have view model's name and "Fragment" suffix.
 - Register fragment in DI pipeline in MainActivity, ConfigurePlatformServices() method.
-- Use MVVM Light extensions to create bindings from fragment to view model.
+- Override SetBindings() and use MVVM Light extensions to create bindings from fragment to view model.
+- Override CleanBindings() and clean bindings (if it's possible).

 iOS:
 - Create new view controller in AssigmentManagerMobile.iOS/ViewControllers.
+- Your view controller should extend BaseViewController<TViewModel>.
 - View Controller name should have view model's name and "ViewController" suffix.
 - Register view controller in DI pipeline in AppDelegate, ConfigurePlatformServices() method.
-- Use MVVM Light extensions to create bindings from fragment to view model.
+- Override SetBindings() and use MVVM Light extensions to create bindings from fragment to view model.
+- Override ClearBindings() and clean bindings (if it's possible).

 **Write unit test for screen**